better-auth/utils/README.md

 # Better Auth Utils

-A simple typescript API for common auth related operations built on top of Web Crypto API.
+A simple typescript API for common auth utilities like hashing, encryption, encoding, and OTP generation.

 It integrates [uncrypto](https://github.com/unjs/uncrypto) to provide a unified API for both Node.js (using the Crypto module) and web environments (using the Web Crypto API) through Conditional Exports.